SAK-Stellar-Anchor-KYC/.github/profile/README.md

 ## 3. Solution Overview

-**Our infra delivers a unified KYC proxy aligned with (SEPs 10/12/24), enabling one-time user verification and permissioned KYC access that any anchor can reuse..**
+**Our infra delivers a unified KYC proxy aligned with (SEPs 10/12/24), enabling one-time user verification and permissioned KYC access that any anchor can reuse.**

 This eliminates: